betheden/hebrew-grammar/content/participle_passive.rst

   tomorrow you **being-made-dead**
   tomorrow you **will be killed**

+.. _participle_passive-verbal-VC:

-functions as a :ref:`verb-non-finite` verbal complement
+Functions as a :ref:`verb-non-finite` verbal complement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The subject of a verbal participle usually
-          precedes the participle, in contrast to the normal conventions of :ref:`word_order`.
+          precedes the participle, in contrast to the normal conventions of Hebrew :ref:` word order<word_order>`.

 .. csv-table:: Example: GEN 38:25